 Publishing stakeholder communications [FOCUS]

-Communicate product roadmaps and status reports with stakeholders through Notebooks for transparency into the vision, strategy, releases, requirements and launch plans for your products.
-Any of the roadmaps, reports, and views used for adding and managing inputs can be added to a notebook and published as either a web URL or a PDF.
-Notebooks are also part of the Reports module and are accessed via the Roadmaps > Notebooks > Overview page.
+Communicate product roadmaps and status reports with stakeholders through Aha! presentations for transparency into the vision, strategy, releases, requirements and launch plans for your products.
+Any of the roadmaps, reports, and views used for adding and managing inputs can be added to a presentation and published as either a web URL or a PDF.
+Presentations are also part of the reports module and are accessed via the Roadmaps > Presentations > Overview page.